swannodette/cljs-demo/README.md

 # cljs-demo

-I'm an app.
-Or maybe I'm a library?
-I haven't decided yet.

-The choice is up to you!

-## Usage

-FIXME

-## License
+A demo ClojureScript project for BK.js and NYC.js

-Copyright © 2012 FIXME
+Copyright © 2012 David Nolen

 Distributed under the Eclipse Public License, the same as Clojure.